-Changes to VAT treatment of e-services supplied in a B2B scenario in South Africa.
+Changes to VAT treatment of e-services in South Africa

 The scope of e-services to which regulations previously applied included the provision of certain educational services, games and games of chance, internet-based auction services, e-books, audio-visual content, still images, music and various subscription services.
 The new e-services regulation changes broaden the definition of e-services.